jundalisay/superb/content/en/research/mohammad/quran/sura-007a.md

 15. O you who believe!
 When you meet those who disbelieve on the march, never turn your backs on them.

-16. Anyone who turns his back on them on that Day, except while maneuvering for battle, or to join another group, has incurred wrath from Allah, and his abode is Hell!
+{{< s v="16" >}}Anyone who turns his back on them on that Day, except while maneuvering for battle, or to join another group, has incurred wrath from Allah, and his abode is Hell!

 17. It was not you who killed them, but it was Allah who killed them.
 And it was not you